Coronation of George III and Charlotte: Banquet

-The ceremony ended with a coronation banquet, the Lord Steward, the Lord High Constable and the Deputy Earl Marshall presided on horseback.
+The ceremony ended with a coronation banquet, the Lord Steward, the Lord High Constable and the deputy Earl Marshal presided on horseback.
 The distinguished diners had to sit in the dark until, on the entry of the king and queen, all 3,000 candles were lit almost at once by means of a network of linen tapers which, while spectacular, showered the guest with flakes of ash.

 Here again, poor organisation came into play, much of the blame for which attached to the Lord Steward, William Talbot, Earl Talbot, a boxing enthusiast who was noted for his "swaggering manners and rude demeanour."
-No tables were provided for the Barons of the Cinque Ports and the Aldermen of the City of London, who ought to have had prominent places set for them.
+No tables were provided for the Barons of the Cinque Ports and the aldermen of the City of London, who ought to have had prominent places set for them.
 The aldermen were given the table of the Knights of the Bath, who in turn displaced the Great Officers of State.
 The unfortunate Cinque Port barons were only silenced by Talbot challenging them to a duel.
 Talbot had carefully trained his horse to walk backwards away from the thrones, however the horse could not be prevented from repeatedly entering the hall backwards with its hindquarters towards the king, causing much mirth among the onlookers.

 Between the first and second courses, the hereditary King's Champion, John Dymoke, entered the hall in full armour, allegedly mounted on the same grey horse that King George II had ridden at the Battle of Dettingen eighteen years earlier.
 Spectators reportedly let down baskets and handkerchiefs to the eaters at the banquet tables below, who would send up chicken and wine.
 The banquet finally ended at 10 pm when the king and queen left in their sedan chairs; as tradition demanded, the doors of the hall were then thrown open to the public, who carried off anything that had been left behind, including plates, cutlery and table cloths.